matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Google Admin Console**

-- Centralized console to manage users, groups, and security settings.
+- A centralized console to manage users, groups, and security settings.
 - Cloud Identity allows free accounts to be created for each user.

 **Support for Cloud Identity**